 Myrtle West Resort Holdings LLC reportedly filed a form D to raise capital from 102 investors beginning on August 23, 2016 and the total offering amount sold was purportedly $ 9,709,016, with the minimum amount accepted by any outside investor of $ 10,302.

 The managing entity is EcoVest Capital, according to the Form D.

-The SEC Form D indicates that sales compensation was paid to the following recipients: Kalos Capital and The Strategic Financial Alliance.
+The SEC Form D indicates that sales compensation was paid to The Strategic Financial Alliance.